RaduHaulica/music_app/README.md

 ## Dev notes

-List is hardcoded for now, parsed into appropriate objects.
+Added backend (node, express, mongoDB).

+Added a lot of logging (frontend and backend) due to issues with HTTP requests.
+Everything works now.
+Still keeping logging until everything is up and running.

+Added test component for quickly trying things out.

+Database connection works, fallback on hardcoded values if no connection can be established.

-Filtering is now live on providing input.
+Filtering is live on providing input.

+TODO: load hardcoded data into DB
 TODO: Tags make filtering by genre easier.
-TODO: Database access layer
 TODO: Add new track
 TODO: Edit track
 TODO: Youtube